reflectoring/reflectoring.github.io/content/blog/2022/2022-08-03-feature-flags-in-nodejs-react-client-with-launchdarkly.md

 url: nodejs-feature-flag-launchdarkly-react
 ---

-We have often seen various websites release new experimental features directly in the production UI and test whether their users like those feature or not.
-It gives them a lot of exposure to understand the likes and dislikes of users from various regions or countries and gather feedback around it.
-Sometimes they also like to check any performance glitch due to huge traffic for a new feature.
-If any of this causes any kind of problem, then they roll back that particular feature without any downtime.
+We often see various web apps release new experimental features directly in the production UI to test whether their users like those feature or not.
+It gives them a lot of exposure to understand the needs of a variety of users and gather feedback around it.
+Rolling out features slowly to more and more users also allows to catch any performance glitches early.
+If any issue comes up, then they roll back that particular feature without any downtime.

-In this article, we are going to discuss few of these functionalities and see how we can manage our features dynamically at runtime.
-We will use the concept of *“Feature Flag”* which helps us in managing our features in UI with something just like a toggle button or a switch.
-This would help us to rollout a new feature dynamically in production at runtime.
+In this article, we'll discuss the concept of feature flags to manage our frontend features dynamically at runtime.
+We will use LaunchDarkly as a feature management platform, which allows us to managing our features in a UI by defining targeting rules.

-A *feature flag* is a technique that is being used predominantly in the case of software development to manage a particular functionality by enabling or disabling it remotely.
-New features can be deployed in the production UI without even making them visible to users.
-Thus, feature flags help us to perform usability or beta testing directly in the UI by real users.

-The whole purpose is to check if we can have wide-scale acceptance for a new feature and make necessary changes as and when someone provides feedback without waiting for the whole release cycle.

 {{% github "https://github.com/thombergs/code-examples/tree/master/nodejs/nodejs-react-feature-flag-launchdarkly" %}}

 ## Use Cases of Feature Flags in Web UI

-Feature flags or feature management is commonly used in web UI to perform the following operations:
+Feature flags are commonly used in a web UI to perform the following operations:

-- Gradually roll or publish out new features or functionality to users.
+- Gradually roll out new features to users.
-- Rollback existing feature due to failure or breakage.
+- Rollback existing features because they broke something.
 - Minimize the risk of a release by first releasing something like a beta version to a limited group of users.
 - Test various kinds of user acceptance.

 Some of the most common use cases where we can use feature flags are:

-- **Progressive Delivery** - It is a practice that gives businesses the ability to decide when and how to roll out new software features.
-Feature flag management and deployment tactics like blue-green and canary deployments are built upon in this method.
-Progressive delivery, in the end, blends software development and delivery processes and enables businesses to deliver with control.
+- **Progressive delivery** - This is a practice that gives teams the ability to decide when and how to roll out new software features.
+It means to roll out features early, iterate on them, and progressively roll it out to more and more users over time.
-- **Beta Testing and Qualitative Feedback** - Before deploying a feature to the full user base, feature flags are a wonderful way to test it with a beta tester group, gather user feedback, and assess performance.
+- **Beta testing and qualitative feedback** - Before deploying a feature to the full user base, feature flags are a wonderful way to test it with a beta tester group.
+This way, we can gather user feedback, and assess performance.
 Before the product is ready for prime time, developers must seek consumer feedback on performance, usability, and functionality in this area of progressive delivery.
-We can target particular individuals or groups using the granular control provided by feature flags to collect their opinion on the experience.
+We can target individual users or groups using the granular control provided by feature flags to collect their opinion on the experience.
-- **Kill Switches** - A kill switch is a device that does exactly what it says: it stops something immediately.
-This could imply that we suddenly start receiving several bug reports regarding a feature in the context of feature flags.
-We can just turn off the one problematic feature rather than having to roll back and potentially damage other features in the release.
+- **Kill switches** - A kill switch is a mechanism that does exactly what it says: it stops something immediately.
+If we start receiving several bug reports just after rolling out a feature, we can just turn off the feature rather than having to roll back to another version and potentially damage other features by a new deployment.
-- **Release Progressions** - Teams can deploy new features using canary launches, percentage deployments, and ring deployments with the use of release progressions.
-There is a lot less risk involved in using these targeted, incremental release strategies than in rolling out features to all users at once.
-- **A/B Testing** - Let's stick with a fairly straightforward description since this is one of the most typical uses for feature flags.
-Consider adding a new button to our website and testing whether it receives more clicks when it is red or blue.
+- **A/B testing** - Consider adding a new button to our website and testing whether it receives more clicks when it is red or blue.
 Using feature flags, we could deploy feature A (the red button) to 50% of our consumers and feature B (the blue button) to the remaining 50%.
 Then we may gather data to determine if A or B performed better.
-- **Faster Incident Resolution** - Although we don't typically consider it, feature flags can speed up issue resolution.
+- **Faster incident resolution** - Although we don't typically consider it, feature flags can speed up issue resolution.
 In fact, using feature flags can fully stop problems from ever occurring.
 We present real-world use cases and examples of how feature flags can be used to solve problems in our article on faster incident resolution.
 Feature flags might be viewed in this regard as the first line of defense if something goes wrong during production.

-## Different Types of Feature Flags/Toggles in UI

-It's tempting to want to group all feature flag use cases, but it's more beneficial to see flags as a means of accomplishing goals and as having different types of use cases.

-The various types of flags that could be used in a system are demonstrated by the following examples:

-- **Release features** - Using flags to avoid the need for intricate technical deployment coordination, the proper individuals can choose who and when to activate a feature.
-- **Experiment** - Use flags to experiment and discover how a modification affects many aspects of the world.
-This might be a user experiment, like examining how a new button affects conversion, or it can be a technical experiment, like examining how a new user interface affects server load.
-- **Ops flags** - These flags provide you permanent control over important portions of your feature, allowing you to turn them on and off as needed without starting a brand-new deployment cycle.
-This is a reliable technique to manage who has access to alter your production application when RBAC is added.
-- **Control access** - Control access via managing betas, early adopter lists, trial access, and other things with flags.
+Read more about [different rollout strategies with feature flags](/rollout-strategies-with-feature-flags) in our dedicated article.

 ## Introducing LaunchDarkly and its Features